unrealwork/atsd-use-cases/ChicagoCrime/README.md

-According to [an article by the Chicago Tribune](http://www.chicagotribune.com/news/opinion/editorials/ct-chicago-crime-increase-causes-edit-0118-md-20170117-story.html), the release of a video in November 2015 showing the police fatally shooting of a black teenager ([Laquan McDonald](https://en.wikipedia.org/wiki/Shooting_of_Laquan_McDonald)), the launch of a Justice Department investigation of the Chicago Police Department, and a decline in the number of street stops by the police, resulting from a new policy on street stops between the city of Chicago and the American Civil Liberties Union have had a drastic affect on policing in
+According to [an article by the Chicago Tribune](http://www.chicagotribune.com/news/opinion/editorials/ct-chicago-crime-increase-causes-edit-0118-md-20170117-story.html), the release of a video in November 2015 showing the police fatally shooting of a black teenager ([Laquan McDonald](https://en.wikipedia.org/wiki/Shooting_of_Laquan_McDonald)), the launch of a Justice Department investigation of the Chicago Police Department, and a decline in the number of street stops by the police resulting from a new policy on street stops between the city of Chicago and the American Civil Liberties Union have had a drastic affect on policing in
 Chicago.
-According to [Vice News](https://news.vice.com/video/with-killings-on-the-rise-in-chicago-police-are-putting-their-hands-up), because of the Laquan McDonald shooting Police have become afraid of becoming the next "viral video" and are less willing to go out, put themselves on the line, and prevent murders and make narcotics involved arrests.
+According to [Vice News](https://news.vice.com/video/with-killings-on-the-rise-in-chicago-police-are-putting-their-hands-up), because of the Laquan McDonald shooting, the police have become afraid of becoming the next "viral video" and are less willing to go out, put themselves on the line, and prevent murders and make narcotics involved arrests.

 Below is a figure showing the monthly homicide count in Chicago with breakdown by arrest.
 The red represents murders that resulted in an arrest at the time of the incident, while grey represents